bmshema/merge-kismetdb/README.md

 ```
 $ sudo nano /lib/systemd/system/subversive-penguin.service
 ```
 Add the below contents.
-You may need to modify the ExecStart value to reflect the location of  /subversive-penguin/main/main.py directory on your machine.
+You may need to modify the ExecStart value to reflect the location of  /subversive-penguin/main/main.py on your machine.
 ```
 [Unit]
 Description=Subversive Penguin Service